Cleveland Police Looking For Cultural Diversity

 “Although the city is still losing overall population,” the study notes, “such declines have slowed dramatically.
 And between 2000 and 2012, Cleveland’s percentage gain of young college graduates—a demographic crucial to the region’s growth—ranked the third largest in the nation, besting Silicon Valley and Portland, Oregon.”

 This multiplier effect is seen in other industries, where a small infusion of talent has helped to create a much larger number of jobs.
-The study notes, for example, that immigrants are a key piece of the manufacturing revival in the Great Lakes region, as one in every seven manufacturing engineers is foreign born.
+The study notes, for example, that International Newcomers are a key piece of the manufacturing revival in the Great Lakes region, as one in every seven manufacturing engineers is foreign born.

 “This study presents the facts that we can use to build our future,” said Joe Cimperman, the president of Global Cleveland.
-“What’s amazing is the impact we get from a relatively small number of immigrants.
+“What’s amazing is the impact we get from a relatively small number of International Newcomers.
 Imagine if we grow that population?
 Imagine if we tell more of the world how great of a city Cleveland is, and welcome them to come and make a life here?
 That’s economic development.”

 The region’s top political leaders responded positively to the report and endorsed a welcoming strategy.